7 Areas of Life to Set Goals in to Balance Your Life

 3. Life & Work Planner to increase happiness

-You might also like: How to start setting weekly goals and achieve them
+You might also like: How to Start Setting Weekly Goals and Actually Achieve Them

-Let’s talk about how to really achieve your goals in all 7 areas of goal setting.
+Let’s talk about how to actually achieve your goals in all 7 areas of goal setting.
+Setting goals helps give purpose and direction to what we do.
+But reaching those goals can sometimes be tough.

 We’re all constantly setting new goals, whether it’s finding a new job, making New Year’s resolutions at the start of a new year, or forming new habits.

-This means that goal-setting can be used in any aspect of your life.
-But why is this subject so vital?
-Why is it important to practice goal-setting?
+This means that goal-setting can be used in any part of your life.
+But why is this so important?
+Why should we practice setting goals?
+Simply put, this skill helps us in many ways.

-The better we understand the goal-setting process, the more likely we are to succeed—we act more efficiently, plan better, and see the big picture in which to position ourselves and our actions.
+The more we understand how to set goals, the more likely we are to succeed.
+We work more efficiently, plan better, and see the bigger picture of where we want to go and what we need to do.

 As a result, good goal-setting skills provide us with direction, tools, and motivation to take action, as well as a good feeling when we see our progress.